 Welcome to the blog.
 As of September 2011 we became part of the Sheffield City Council eLearning Team, and now work with all the schools across the city.
-This blog will now become record of the projects we undertake with the Special Schools, and resources for teachers of SEN pupils.
-The archive will still exist for all of the other projects we have done over the years.
+This blog will no longer be updated, but will remain live as an archive of the projects we have done over the years.

 The new Sheffield ILS eLearning Team website is up and running now at www.sheffieldclc.net – this will tell you a little more about who we are, what we do, and where to find us.
 This blog will no longer be regularly updated, instead I’m moving to an integrated blog on the website (Blogs > Special Schools Blog).
 Please come and visit us there!